Solution (chemistry): Liquid solution characteristics

 In principle, all types of liquids can behave as solvents: liquid noble gases, molten metals, molten salts, molten covalent networks, and molecular liquids.
 In the practice of chemistry and biochemistry, most solvents are molecular liquids.
 They can be classified into polar and non-polar, according to whether their molecules possess a permanent electric dipole moment.
 Another distinction is whether their molecules can form hydrogen bonds (protic and aprotic solvents).
 Water, the most commonly used solvent, is both polar and sustains hydrogen bonds.

 Salts dissolve in polar solvents, forming positive and negative ions that are attracted to the negative and positive ends of the solvent molecule, respectively.
 If the solvent is water, hydration occurs when the charged solute ions become surrounded by water molecules.
 A standard example is aqueous saltwater.
 Such solutions are called electrolytes.
 Whenever salt dissolves in water ion association has to be taken into account.

 Polar solutes dissolve in polar solvents, forming polar bonds or hydrogen bonds.
 As an example, all alcoholic beverages are aqueous solutions of ethanol.
 On the other hand, non-polar solutes dissolve better in non-polar solvents.
 Examples are hydrocarbons such as oil and grease that easily mix, while being incompatible with water.

 An example of the immiscibility of oil and water is a leak of petroleum from a damaged tanker, that does not dissolve in the ocean water but rather floats on the surface.

-Preparation from constituent ingredients

-It is common practice in laboratories to make a solution directly from its constituent ingredients.
-There are three cases in practical calculation: